Kigali City Tower

 Kigali City Tower is a mixed use high rise office and retail building located in Kigali, the capital of Rwanda.
 The complex consists of a 20-story tower, the tallest in the country, a four-story commercial center and a car park block, with space divided between leased office space and retail outlets.
-Major retailers include Bourbon Coffee and a four screen cinema.

 The building, on the site of a former bus station, was developed by Rwandan businessman Hatari Sekoko and built by Chinese engineers.
 The building work began in 2006 and the complex opened in 2011.